smartbugs/smartbugs/README.md

-              --skip-existing       # skip the execution that already has results --processes PROCESSES # the number of process to use during the analysis (by default 1) --v1-output           # outputs SmartBugs' version 1 json output --aggregate-sarif     # aggregates SARIF output in a single file
+              --skip-existing       # skip the execution that already has results --processes PROCESSES # the number of process to use during the analysis (by default 1) --v1-output           # outputs SmartBugs' version 1 json output --aggregate-sarif     # aggregates SARIF output per analysed file --unique-sarif-output # aggregates all analysis in a single file --import-path PATH    # defines project's root directory so that analysis tools are able to import from other files
 ```

 For example, we can analyse all contracts labelled with type `reentrancy` with the tool oyente by executing: